Simply-Sujal/ClinicalEyes/README.md

-# Clinical Eyes
+# Clinical Eyes Backend

-A comprehensive clinical research platform with a modern React frontend and FastAPI backend, deployed with NeonDB.
+Clinical Eyes is a service based startup based on UK providing services related to the field of Medical.

 ## 🏗️ Project Structure